buley/personal/src/content/philosophy.md

 > *“In a world that really has been turned on its head, truth is a moment of falsehood.”* — Guy Debord
 > *“The Kingdom is inside of you, and it is outside of you.
 When you come to know yourselves, then you will become known.”* — The Gospel of Thomas

 My philosophy is not a belief.
 It is a **Gnosis** — direct, operational knowing.
 It is the synthesis of three insights:

 1. That conventional reality is an **illusory construct** (the Spectacle).
 2. That the human organism is a **deterministic mechanism** (the Flesh).
 3. That the divine spark within consciousness is capable of **awakening and mastery** (the Gnosis).

 I do not “believe.”
-I **analyze systems.**
-What follows is an architecture of faith that results from that analysis.
+I **analyze systems.** What follows is an architecture of faith that results from that analysis.

 ## **I. The Material Prison — The Spectacle**

 The modern world is not real in the way it appears.
-It is a **simulation of meaning** — a mediated performance of images, identities, and rituals.
+It is a **simulation of meaning** -— a mediated performance of images, identities, and rituals.
 Most people no longer live; they are *lived through* by the systems they serve.

 ### *Analysis (Debord / Gnostic lens)*

-The Spectacle is the operating system of the modern Demiurge.
+The Spectacle is the operating system of the modern version of what Valentinian Gnostics dubbed the Demiurge.

 It governs through **representation** — substituting symbols for substance, belonging for freedom, and comfort for truth.
 Its goal is not enlightenment, but sedation.

 Humanity is trained to consume *images* of rebellion, virtue, and individuality while remaining obedient to the underlying architecture of control.

 ### *Protocol*